 In those areas that are parished and have an adopted Neighbourhood Plan, 25% of CIL funds will be passed to the parish once the local authority has received the money.
 This CIL apportionment does not have an annual cap.

-In those areas that do not have parish council the Council will retain the 15% as the neighbourhood portion.
+In those areas that do not have parish council, we will retain the 15% as the neighbourhood portion.
 We will consult with the local communities to identify the priorities and schemes with which to spend the neighbourhood portion.

 How can the local councils spend CIL?